 Refs #1058, and fixes it at least from gcc-4.5.2.

-#2 Updated by Mark Abraham over 7 years ago
+#2 Updated by Mark Abraham about 8 years ago

 Or we could add more general checks for the intrinsics we use for the configured acceleration level.
 This is an area in which compilers will tend to suck a bit.
 Feature tests are of course preferred over version checks. git grep